DogSoldier1031/Palestine/README.md

 Palestine:

-“Israel-Palestine: Gaza death toll passes 5,000 with no ceasefire in sight”
+“Israel-Palestine: Gaza death toll passes 5,000 with no ceasefire in sight

+Women and children have made up more than 62 per cent of the fatalities, while more than 15,273 people have been injured."

 https://news.un.org/en/story/2023/10/1142687